The 5 most common diagnoses in clinical examination

 1. Dental diseases

-Detection by tartar, bad breath, sensitive gums.
-Early treatment improves the quality of life enormously.
+Early signs include tartar buildup, bad breath, and sensitive gums.
+Early treatment significantly improves quality of life.

 2. Otitis